-The Committee has the discretion to apply malus and/or clawback in the event of the following circumstances in relation to awards under the annual bonus, Deferred Bonus Plan or the LTIP in the circumstances set out in the relevant plan rules and award documentation which includes:
+The Committee has the discretion to apply malus and/or clawback in the event of the following circumstances in relation to awards under the annual bonus, Deferred Bonus Plan or the LTIP in the circumstances set out in the relevant plan rules and award documentation which currently includes:

-- a material misstatement of the company's financial results; - gross misconduct by a participant (or serious misconduct in relation to malus).
-This includes reputational damage as a result of the misconduct: - an erroneous calculation in assessing the number of shares subject to an award or the payout/vesting outcome; and/or - · corporate failure of the company.
+- A material misstatement of the Company's financial results - Gross misconduct by a participant (or serious misconduct in relation to malus).
+This includes reputational damage as a result of the misconduct - An erroneous calculation in assessing the number of shares subject to an award or the payout/ vesting outcome - · Corporate failure of the Company

 In these circumstances, the Committee may adjust the amount of cash bonus payable and/or operate clawback of the annual bonus for up to three previous years.
-Deferred bonus awards are subject to malus and clawback until the third anniversary of grant and the clawback period applicable to LTIP awards ends on the earlier of (i) the second anniversary of the vesting date and (ii) the fifth anniversary of the date of grant.
+Deferred bonus awards are subject to malus and clawback until the third anniversary of grant and the clawback period applicable to LTIP awards ends on the fifth anniversary of the date of grant.